Qiquan-Wang/rank_stability/README.md

 - `Compute_Biparameter_Rank_Invariant`: containing Python scripts for computing biparameter rank invariants (which are adapted from the original code for computing multiparameter persistence landscapes found [here](https://github.com/OliverVipond/Multiparameter_Persistence_Landscapes/tree/master))
 - `Simulation_Study`: contains code for simulation study found in Section 3.2
     - `Simulation.ipynb`: notebook to reproduce all figures and results from Section 3.2.
-    - `simulation_tools.py` and `compute_rank_function_from_barcode.py` contain supplementray code for the notebook
+    - `simulation_tools.py` and `compute_rank_function_from_barcode.py` contain supplementary code for the notebook
-- `Lung_CT_Application`: contains code and data related to the application of classifying state of lung tumour from MRIs found in Section 3.3 of the paper.
+- `Lung_CT_Application`: contains code and data related to the application of classifying states of lung tumours from MRIs found in Section 3.3 of the paper.
     - `Application in Lung Tumour Classification.ipynb`, `dcm to point clouds to rank functions.ipynb` and `For visualization.ipynb` are notebooks to reproduce all figures and results from Section 3.3.
 More explanations can be found within the notebooks.
     - `Diagnosis.csv`: contains lung tumour diagnosis
     - `Meta.csv`: contains lung tumour MRI information including whether images contain contrasting material
     - `masks`: contains tumour segmented masks.
-    - `point_couds`: contains point clouds from tumour surface.
+    - `point_couds`: contains point clouds from the tumour surface.
     - `small_point_clouds`: contains subsampled point clouds.
     - `Functions`: contains supplementary scripts to generate point clouds from tumour surface from CT scans sourced from [(https://github.com/robinvndaele/TDA_LungLesion](https://github.com/robinvndaele/TDA_LungLesion/blob/master/Scripts/TDAtumor.ipynb).

 <!-- Package installation -->
 ## Package installation